SignTools/SignTools/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Read through the [FAQ page](https://github.com/SignTools/ios-signer-service/blob/master/FAQ.md)

 **Describe the bug**

 A clear and concise description of what the bug is.
+If it is related to [ios-signer-ci](https://github.com/SignTools/ios-signer-ci) or [ios-signer-builder](https://github.com/SignTools/ios-signer-builder), please include their logs.

 **To reproduce**

 Steps to reproduce the behavior:

 1. Go to '...'